Find out all about the speakers coming to TCUK25!

 I left the bank in 2021 and since then, I have presented at various forums (both in person and online) on subjects ranging from cybernetics, Shakespeare as a model for Systems Thinking, literature as “equipment for living”, and whether Sparx Enterprise Architect is actually good enough to do business architecture.

-The philosophy of technical communication: how does your worldview frame your practice?
+The philosophy of technical communication: How does your worldview frame your practice?

 Terry Howard